Nestle, Stada prepare rival bids for Germany's Merck consumer health: sources

-LONDON/FRANKFURT (Reuters) - Swiss food giant Nestle (NESN.S) and the private equity owners of German drug firm Stada (STAGn.DE) are both preparing tentative bids for Merck KgaA’s (MRCG.DE) consumer health unit, several sources told Reuters.
+LONDON/FRANKFURT (Reuters) - Swiss food giant Nestle and the private equity owners of German drug firm Stada are both preparing tentative bids for Merck KgaA’s consumer health unit, several sources told Reuters.

 Merck’s financial adviser JPMorgan has invited bids for the business, which is valued at about 4 billion euros ($4.8 billion), ahead of a Dec.
 15 deadline, the sources said.